hyperledger/fabric/docs/source/CONTRIBUTING.rst

    too.
 If you send a 1,000 or 2,000 LOC change, how long do you think it takes to review all of that code?
 Keep your changes to < 200-300 LOC, if possible.
-If you have a larger change, decompose it into multiple independent changess.
+If you have a larger change, decompose it into multiple independent changes.
 If you are adding a bunch of new functions to fulfill the requirements of a new capability, add them separately with their tests, and then write the code that uses them to deliver the capability.
 Of course, there are always exceptions.
 If